Harvey Specter’s style is legendary.

 Outfit Example: Blue Suit

-Sometimes he opts to wear a 3 piece suit, which means the inclusion of a matching waistcoat (or vest) along with the jacket and trousers.
+Sometimes Harvey opts for a 3 piece suit, which signals the inclusion of a matching waistcoat (or vest) along with the jacket and trousers.

 This raises the formality level of the suit, and again reinforces his stance as a confident character, as many men shy away from this item.

-Though, he does sometimes make the mistake of buttoning his jacket while wearing a waistcoat.
+Though, he does sometimes make the faux pas of buttoning his jacket while wearing a waistcoat.

 I would suggest not emulating this detail, as an open suit jacket when wearing a waistcoat produces a much more flattering look.